Lincoln Electric

-Lincoln Electric Holdings, Inc. is an American multinational and global manufacturer of welding products, arc welding equipment, welding accessories, plasma and oxy-fuel cutting equipment and robotic welding systems headquartered in Euclid, Ohio.
-It has a network of distributors and sales offices covering more than 160 countries and 42 manufacturing locations in North America, Europe, the Middle East, Asia and Latin America.
+Lincoln Electric Holdings, Inc. is an American multinational and global manufacturer of welding products, arc welding equipment, welding accessories, plasma and oxy–fuel cutting equipment and robotic welding systems headquartered in Euclid, Ohio.
+By 2012 it had a network of distributors and sales offices covering more than 160 countries and 42 manufacturing locations in North America, Europe, the Middle East, Asia and Latin America.
 It also operates manufacturing alliances and joint ventures in 19 countries.
 It is a member of the Fortune 1000.

 History

 The company was founded in 1895 by John C. Lincoln with an investment of $200 to make electric motors he had designed.
+The company was initially headquartered in Euclid, Ohio.